xtekky/gpt4free/README.md

 ##### Async support:

 Run providers `async` to improve speed / performance.
-The full execution time corresponds to the maximum execution time of a provider.
+The full execution time corresponds to the execution time of the slowest provider.

 ```py
 import g4f, asyncio